swordsecurity/apie/README.md

 Use -t to execute the test script as a test suite.
 A test suite contains multiple test scripts.

 ## How to write a test suit file?
-A test file needs the following:
+A test suite file needs the following:

 | | |
 |-|-|